Marvell Technology (NASDAQ:MRVL) Issues Q2 2023 Earnings Guidance

-Marvell Technology (NASDAQ:MRVL – Get Rating) updated its second quarter 2023 earnings guidance on Thursday.
-The company provided EPS guidance of $0.53-$0.59 for the period, compared to the consensus EPS estimate of $0.55.
+Marvell Technology (NASDAQ:MRVL – Get Rating) issued an update on its second quarter 2023 earnings guidance on Thursday morning.
+The company provided earnings per share guidance of $0.53-$0.59 for the period, compared to the consensus earnings per share estimate of $0.55.
 The company issued revenue guidance of $1.47 billion-$1.56 billion, compared to the consensus revenue estimate of $1.49 billion.

-A number of analysts recently weighed in on the stock.
-Summit Insights lowered shares of Marvell Technology from a buy rating to a hold rating in a research note on Friday, March 4th.
-Cowen dropped their price target on shares of Marvell Technology from $100.00 to $85.00 and set an outperform rating on the stock in a research note on Friday, May 27th.
-Needham & Company LLC dropped their price target on shares of Marvell Technology from $105.00 to $75.00 in a research note on Friday, May 27th.
-Susquehanna dropped their price target on shares of Marvell Technology from $105.00 to $90.00 in a research note on Wednesday, May 25th.
-Finally, Craig Hallum dropped their price target on shares of Marvell Technology to $90.00 in a research note on Friday, May 27th.
-Four investment analysts have rated the stock with a hold rating and twenty-eight have given a buy rating to the company’s stock.
-According to MarketBeat, Marvell Technology presently has an average rating of Buy and a consensus price target of $86.57.
+Marvell Technology (NASDAQ:MRVL – Get Rating) last released its quarterly earnings data on Thursday, May 26th.
+The semiconductor company reported $0.52 earnings per share for the quarter, beating the consensus estimate of $0.51 by $0.01.
+Marvell Technology had a positive return on equity of 6.92% and a negative net margin of 9.82%.
+The firm had revenue of $1.45 billion during the quarter, compared to the consensus estimate of $1.43 billion.
+During the same period last year, the business posted $0.15 EPS.
+Marvell Technology’s quarterly revenue was up 73.8% on a year-over-year basis.
+On average, research analysts expect that Marvell Technology will post 1.7 earnings per share for the current fiscal year.

-The firm also recently announced a quarterly dividend, which will be paid on Wednesday, July 27th.
-Shareholders of record on Friday, July 8th will be issued a $0.06 dividend.
-This represents a $0.24 dividend on an annualized basis and a yield of 0.41%.
-Marvell Technology’s dividend payout ratio (DPR) is currently -39.34%.
+Several equities analysts recently weighed in on MRVL shares.
+KeyCorp dropped their price objective on Marvell Technology from $95.00 to $90.00 and set an overweight rating for the company in a research note on Friday, May 27th.
+Rosenblatt Securities increased their target price on Marvell Technology from $120.00 to $125.00 and gave the company a buy rating in a report on Friday, March 4th.
+Cowen lowered their target price on Marvell Technology from $100.00 to $85.00 and set an outperform rating on the stock in a report on Friday, May 27th.
+BMO Capital Markets lowered their target price on Marvell Technology from $98.00 to $82.00 in a report on Friday, May 27th.
+Finally, Wells Fargo & Company lowered their target price on Marvell Technology from $80.00 to $70.00 and set an equal weight rating on the stock in a report on Friday, March 4th.
+Four investment analysts have rated the stock with a hold rating and twenty-seven have issued a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the stock currently has a consensus rating of Buy and a consensus target price of $87.44.

-In other news, EVP Loi Nguyen sold 1,512 shares of the firm’s stock in a transaction on Thursday, June 2nd.
-The stock was sold at an average price of $60.00, for a total value of $90,720.00.
-Following the completion of the transaction, the executive vice president now owns 207,727 shares in the company, valued at $12,463,620.
-The sale was disclosed in a document filed with the SEC, which is available at this link.
-Also, EVP Dan Christman sold 15,000 shares of the firm’s stock in a transaction on Tuesday, March 29th.
-The shares were sold at an average price of $75.87, for a total value of $1,138,050.00.
+In other Marvell Technology news, EVP Dan Christman sold 4,810 shares of Marvell Technology stock in a transaction that occurred on Monday, May 16th.
+The stock was sold at an average price of $57.28, for a total value of $275,516.80.
+Following the completion of the transaction, the executive vice president now directly owns 108,393 shares in the company, valued at $6,208,751.04.
+The sale was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+Also, Director Ford Tamer sold 48,051 shares of Marvell Technology stock in a transaction that occurred on Tuesday, April 5th.
+The shares were sold at an average price of $71.61, for a total value of $3,440,932.11.
+Following the completion of the transaction, the director now owns 331,083 shares of the company’s stock, valued at $23,708,853.63.
 The disclosure for this sale can be found here.
-In the last three months, insiders sold 231,216 shares of company stock valued at $14,891,753.
-0.45% of the stock is owned by corporate insiders.
+Over the last 90 days, insiders sold 231,216 shares of company stock valued at $14,891,753.
+0.45% of the stock is currently owned by insiders.

-A number of institutional investors and hedge funds have recently bought and sold shares of MRVL.
-Sequoia Financial Advisors LLC increased its holdings in Marvell Technology by 35.5% during the 1st quarter.
-Sequoia Financial Advisors LLC now owns 5,099 shares of the semiconductor company’s stock worth $366,000 after purchasing an additional 1,337 shares during the last quarter.
-Loomis Sayles & Co.
-L P grew its stake in Marvell Technology by 65.2% during the 1st quarter.
-Loomis Sayles & Co.
-L P now owns 4,399 shares of the semiconductor company’s stock worth $316,000 after buying an additional 1,736 shares during the last quarter.
-Autumn Glory Partners LLC bought a new position in Marvell Technology during the 4th quarter worth $262,000.
-Visionary Wealth Advisors bought a new position in Marvell Technology during the 4th quarter worth $233,000.
-Finally, Brighton Jones LLC boosted its position in Marvell Technology by 27.9% during the 1st quarter.
-Brighton Jones LLC now owns 3,088 shares of the semiconductor company’s stock worth $221,000 after acquiring an additional 674 shares during the period.
-Institutional investors own 83.11% of the company’s stock.
+Hedge funds and other institutional investors have recently modified their holdings of the company.
+SkyView Investment Advisors LLC bought a new stake in Marvell Technology during the fourth quarter worth approximately $26,000.
+KB Financial Partners LLC bought a new stake in Marvell Technology during the fourth quarter worth approximately $62,000.
+Worth Asset Management LLC bought a new stake in Marvell Technology during the first quarter worth approximately $40,000.
+Tobam bought a new stake in Marvell Technology during the fourth quarter worth approximately $137,000.
+Finally, Geneos Wealth Management Inc. bought a new stake in Marvell Technology during the first quarter worth approximately $146,000.
+Institutional investors and hedge funds own 83.11% of the company’s stock.

 About Marvell Technology (Get Rating)